makingst/BestCommunityServices/README.md

 # BestCommunityServices

-A web application for Best Community Services for SER 416 final project
+A React web application for Best Community Services for SER 416 final project

 ### `npm start`